When you optimize the usability of your website, you will optimize your SEO. Why? Because UX is directly related to SEO.

 User header tags to make it clear what a piece of content is about.
 Make sure that your navigation is intuitive and improves the likelihood that a searcher can find the answer she is looking for.
 In short, make it easy for your website visitors to find what they need!

 UX Tip 5: Provide relevant content.
 Don’t fill your pages with fluff or corporate-ese.
 Fill your pages with words, images, and videos that meet the needs and answer the questions of your audience.
 There’s no trick to this, it’s just common sense and hard work.

 UX Tip 6: Make sure your site is fast.
 As internet speed has increased, users’ patience has decreased.
 If your website takes a long time to load, your customers will have a sub-par experience.
 Some practical ways to increase site speed is to compress photos and make sure your servers are up to the amount of traffic on your website.

-UX Tip 7: Use design to help customers get what they want.
+UX Tip 7: Use design to help customers get what they want FAST.
 Use colors and shapes to designate what’s important.
 Use white space and subheads to allow readers to scan articles.
 Above all else, don’t let bad design get in the way of customers getting what they need from your website.

 UX Tip 8: Optimize your site for mobile.
 The majority of web traffic is mobile.
 So if a user’s mobile experience of your website is sub-par, you will lose visitors.
 Period.